sugarlabs/turtleblocksjs/documentation/README.md

 * The Shrink and Grow (magnifying glass) buttons change the size of the blocks.

 Auxillary toolbar
 -----------------

+In addition to the run-slowly and step buttons described above:

 <img src='./paste-button.png' />